 Then, you apply the Actions.
 In this instance, we'll TRANSCODE two copies, one in H.264 and one in WMV, and save them to our NEWS folder.
 With folder permissions layered in, you can securely route recordings to specific users or groups.
-Move older recordings off to an archive folder or long-term storage.
-Transcode older recordings into a third of the original file size to free up storage space.
+Move older recordings off to local or network-attached storage, or even online cloud storage using Amazon S3.
+Automatically share clips in the cloud.
 The possibilities are endless.